Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Results and discussion

 We conclude the comparison between the orbital excitations by examining their dispersion.
-If they have a perfectly local nature they should show no momentum dependence, and in most layered cuprates, this is indeed what has been observed \cite{sala2011energy,igarashi2012magnetic,fumagalli2019polarization}.
-For 1D cuprates it was theoretically proposed and experimentally observed \cite{schlappa2012spin,fumagalli2020mobile} that some dispersion can be attributed to an effective orbital exchange interaction ultimately ascribed to the Cu-O hopping and to 1D fractionalization, which allows orbitons to propagate independently from magnetic excitations (Kugel-Khomskii orbiton model) \cite{khomskii2014transition}.
-In 2D cuprates it has been shown theoretically that the mechanism is strongly frustrated by the antiferromagnetic spin order that would immediately dress the propagating orbital excitation with a trail of spin excitations.
-Such coupling between the magnetic and orbital degrees of freedom, which strongly hinders orbiton propagation by nearest neighbor (NN) orbital superexchange, is known as magnetic string effect \cite{wohlfeld2012dispersion,wohlfeld2011intrinsic}.
-However, in CCO the dispersion of the $d_{xy}$ state was recently observed: it is attributed to the large next-nearest neighbor (NNN) orbital superexchange, which allows the orbiton to propagate along the diagonal avoiding coupling to magnons \cite{martinelli2024collective}. \\In Figure \ref{orbitonsFig}(a-b) we show that in PNO the $d_{xy}$ peak disperses as a function of momentum.
-In comparison to the CCO case (c-d), the dispersion has opposite sign but similar bandwidth: the energy is maximum (minimum) at $\Gamma$ and decreases (increases) with momentum in both $[H,0]$ and $[H,H]$ directions for PNO (CCO).
-By fitting the $d_{xy}$ dispersion with a simple orbital superexchange dispersion relation (continuous lines in Figure \ref{orbitonsFig}(a)-(c)) \cite{martinelli2024collective}:
+If they had a perfectly local nature, they would show no momentum dependence, and in most layered cuprates, this is indeed what has been observed~\cite{sala2011energy,igarashi2012magnetic,fumagalli2019polarization}.
+For 1D cuprates it was theoretically proposed and experimentally measured \cite{schlappa2012spin,fumagalli2020mobile} that some dispersion can be attributed to an effective orbital exchange interaction (Kugel-Khomskii spin-orbital model)~\cite{kugel1982jahn} ultimately ascribed to the Cu-O hopping and to 1D fractionalization, which allows orbitons to propagate independently from magnetic excitations~\cite{wohlfeld2011intrinsic}.
+In 2D cuprates it has been shown theoretically that the mechanism is strongly frustrated by the antiferromagnetic spin order that would immediately dress the propagating orbital excitation with a trail of spin excitations~\cite{wohlfeld2012dispersion, wohlfeld2011intrinsic}.
+Such coupling between the magnetic and orbital degrees of freedom, which strongly hinders orbiton propagation by nearest neighbor (NN) orbital superexchange, is known as magnetic string effect and is well-known from the propagation of holes in antiferromagnets~\cite{Kane1989, Martinez1991}.
+However, in CCO the dispersion of the $d_{xy}$ state was recently observed: it is attributed to the large next-nearest neighbor (NNN) orbital superexchange, which allows the orbiton to propagate along the diagonal avoiding coupling to magnons~\cite{martinelli2024collective}.
+In Fig.~\ref{orbitonsFig}(a,b) we show that in PNO the $d_{xy}$ peak disperses as a function of momentum.
+In comparison with the CCO case (c,d), the dispersion has similar bandwidth but different shape: the energy is maximal (minimal) at $\Gamma$ and decreases (increases) with momentum along both the $[H,0]$ and $[H,H]$ directions for PNO (CCO).
+To further elucidate the processes underlying the observed orbiton motion, we fit the experimentally observed $d_{xy}$ orbital dispersion in the two materials: the obtained fittings are shown as solid lines in Fig.~\ref{orbitonsFig}(a)–(c).
+For PNO, we use the following {\it a priori} rather generic and unbiased dispersion relation: